bxparks/rpn83p/USER_GUIDE.md

 The message `REGS cleared` will be displayed on the screen.

+### Prime Factors

+The `PRIM` function calculates the lowest prime factor of the number in `X`.
+The result will be `1` if the number is a prime.
+Unlike almost all other functions implemented by RPN83P, the `PRIM` function does not replace the original `X`.
+Instead it pushes the prime factor onto the stack, causing the original `X` to move to the `Y` register.
+This behavior was implemented to allow easier calculation of all prime factors of a number as follows.

+After the first prime factor is calculated, the `/` can be pressed to calculate the remaining factor in the `X` register.
+We can now press `PRIM` again to calculate the next prime factor.
+Since the `PRIM` preserves the original number in the `Y` register, this process can be repeated multiple times to calculate all prime factors of the original number.

+For example, let's find the prime factors of `119886 = 2 * 3 * 13 * 29 * 53`:

+- Press `119886` `ENTER`
+- Press `PRIM` to get `2`
+- Press `/` to divide down to `59943`
+- Press `PRIM` to get `3`
+- Press `/` to divide down to `19981`
+- Press `PRIM` to get `13`
+- Press `/` to divide down to `1537`
+- Press `PRIM` to get `29`
+- Press `/` to divide down to `53`
+- Press `PRIM` to get `1`, which makes `53` the last prime factor.

+For computational efficiency, `PRIM` supports only integers between `2` and `2^32-1` (4 294 967 295).
+This allows `PRIM` to use integer arithmetic, making it about 7X faster than the equivalent algorithm using floating point routines.
+Any number outside of this range produces an `Err: Domain` message.
+(The number `1` is not considered a prime number.)

+If the input number is a very large prime, the calculation may take a long time.
+However, testing has verified that the `PRIM` algorithm will always finish in less than about 30 seconds on a TI-83 Plus or TI-84 Plus calculator, no matter how large the input number.
+During the calculation, the "run" indicator on the upper-right corner will be active.
+You press `ON` key to break from loop, and the function will exit the function with an `Err: Break` message.

 ## Future Enhancements

 There seems to be almost an endless number of features that could go into a